pieterjandesmedt/vite-et-reves/content/captains-log/2019-11-05-waiting-for-a-window.md

 image: "IMG_7701.jpg"
 author: "Pieter Jan"
 gpx: ""
-summary: "We wait a couple of days for a good weather window to make the crossing to Menorca."
+summary: "The Vite & Rêves crew wait a couple of days for a good weather window to make the crossing to Menorca."
 ---

 `At: Porto Di Sant' Antioco, Sardinia, Italy`